bhavyaghai/Cascaded-Debiasing/README.md

 ## Code Overview

 All the code resides in 4 jupyter notebooks.
 The notebook titled 'Conduct All Interventions' contains the code for conducting all the simulations/experiments and recording the experimental data.
 The other 3 notebooks contains analysis on the experimental data to answer different research questions.
 All the experiemntal data for different datsets can be found in the data folder.
+For my system, fairlearn version 0.4.6 worked and not the lastest version (0.7.0).

 ## Citation